durgadas311/cpnet-z80/DEVEL.md

 ```

 Create and test changes on "newbranch", making commits as appropriate/desired.
+This branch may be provided to others, for testing and review, by pushing
+it to origin: "git push origin newbranch", making it visible on github and
+available to others clones.

-3. When changes are ready to "publish", resync "master" with remote:
+3. When changes are ready to publish, resync "master" with remote:
 ```
 git remote update
 git fetch origin master